haivan7/CPTS-cheatsheet/README.md

 # PowerShell cmd-let used to enumerate any trust relationships in a target Windows domain and filters by any (-Filter *).
 Performed from a Windows-based host.
 Get-ADTrust -Filter * | select name

+# PowerShell cmd-let used to search for a specifc group (-Identity "Backup Operators").
+Performed from a Windows-based host.
+Get-ADGroup -Identity "Backup Operators"

 # PowerShell cmd-let used to discover the members of a specific group (-Identity "Backup Operators").
 Performed from a Windows-based host.
 Get-ADGroupMember -Identity "Backup Operators"